 Language: Bilingual Benefits

 Studies indicate that there are clear cognitive advantages to learning a second language at an early age.
-Children that learn a second language demonstrate greater linguistic and cognitive strengths across all subject areas.
+Children who learn a second language demonstrate greater linguistic and cognitive strengths across all subject areas.
 Early bilingual language learning boosts problem-solving, critical thinking and listening skills, in addition to improving memory and concentration.
 Students at SES begin learning Spanish in Pre-K.

 List of 5 items.